Welcome to Crossing Borders at

 Crossing Borders, March 13-14, 2014

 Crossing Borders 2014 will be hosted by the University at Buffalo in association with The Consulate General of Canada (Buffalo) and the Consulate General of the United States (Toronto).
 There will be an opening reception from 6pm - 8pm Thursday evening (March 13th) at the Center for Tomorrow on UB's North Campus.
 In addition to welcoming remarks from UB administrators, Ms. Heidi Kutz, Deputy Consul General at the Canadian Consulate in New York City will speak at the receptiion.
 This will be followed by a full day of conference sessions on Friday, March 14th at the Center for Tomorrow, on the North Campus of the University at Buffalo.
 Lunch and refreshments will be provided.
-Please send brief proposals with titles and contact information, or address any questions, to Munroe Eagles, Director of the Canadian Studies Academic Program, at email@example.com.
-Click here to see a copy of the Call for Proposals.
+Please send brief proposals with titles and contact information, or address any questions, to Munroe Eagles, Director of the Canadian Studies Academic Program, at firstname.lastname@example.org.
+Click here to see a copy of the final conference program.

 Our keynote speaker over lunch on Friday, March 14th will be Dr. Andrew C. Holman, Professor of History and Director of Canadian Studies at Bridgewater State University, Bridgewater, MA.
 He will be speaking on the topic "Outside the Glass: Some Thoughts about Hockey and Canada."